oracle/tribuo/docs/HelperPrograms.md

 Found in tribuo-core, `org.tribuo.ModelExplorer` provides a shell for inspecting trained Tribuo Models.
-It allows you to inspect the feature and output domains of the loaded model, display it's provenance, to view what the model considers to be it's top features, and to calculate simple statistics like the number of features which occurred more than a specified number of times in the training dataset.
+It allows you to inspect the feature and output domains of the loaded model, display its provenance, to view what the model considers to be its top features, and to calculate simple statistics like the number of features which occurred more than a specified number of times in the training dataset.